 Solution: Apply DFM principles before finalizing designs.

-Real-World Medical Device Design Examples Across Diagnostics, Wearables, and Surgical Devices
+Real-World Medical Product Design Examples Across Diagnostics, Wearables, and Surgical Devices

-Medical device design & development principles apply across:
+Medical product design & development principles apply across:

 - Diagnostic devices